 Call your doctor right away if you have any of these symptoms after your screening:

-- Severe pain or cramping
+- Severe pain or cramping in the abdomen

 - A hard belly

 - You can’t pass any gas or stool